bartificer/programming-by-stealth/docs/pbs51.md

 }
 ```

 We’re now ready to create the Game of Life CA and set it running.
-Because the constructor interacts with the DOM (inserts a table) we have to do this inside the jQuery document ready handler:
+Because the constructor interacts with the DOM (inserts a table), we have to do this inside the jQuery document ready handler:

 ```javascript
 // declare variables to hold references to the CAs